If (Bread song): Year-end charts

-Cover versions
+Telly Savalas version

-Telly Savalas recorded a mostly-spoken interpretation which reached No. 1 on the UK Singles Chart for two weeks in March 1975, and has the shortest title of any song to reach No. 1 in the UK.
+Telly Savalas recorded a mostly-spoken interpretation which reached No. 1 on the UK Singles Chart for two weeks and No. 1 in Ireland in March 1975.
+It has the shortest title of any song to reach No. 1 in the UK.
 This version also charted at No. 12 on the US Billboard Easy Listening chart in late 1974.
-In Canada, "If" reached No. 88 in the Pop charts, and No. 40 in the AC charts.
-The Savalas version peaked at number 12 in Australia and was the 81st biggest selling single in Australia in 1975.
+In Canada, "If" reached No. 88 on the Pop chart, and No. 40 on the AC chart.
+It also peaked at number 12 in Australia and was the 81st biggest selling single in Australia in 1975.

+Other versions

+Olivia Newton-John was one of the first to cover the song, recording a version for her 1971 debut solo album, If Not for You, performing the song during her first American TV performance that year on The Dean Martin Show.

-A parody take on Savalas' rendition, by voice over artists Chris Sandford and Bill Mitchell performing as Yin and Yan, reached No. 25 in the UK.
+A parody take on Savalas' rendition, by voice over artists Chris Sandford and Bill Mitchell performing as Yin and Yan, reached No. 25 in the UK in 1975.

+Sissel Kyrkjebø covered the song in her 1993 album Gift of Love.
+And Sephira covered the song on their 2015 album, Believe.